dssgabriel/master-thesis/src/chapters/2-context.typ

 - A robust documenting, testing, and benchmarking framework integrated into the language;
 - A broad standard library that provides an extensive set of containers, algorithms, OS and I/O functionalities, asynchronous and networking primitives, concurrent data structures and message passing features, etc.

-The language also comes with an extensive set of tools:
+Rust also comes with a vast set of tools to aid software development:
-- A toolchain manager, `rustup`;
+- A toolchain manager that handles various hardware targets, `rustup`;
 - A package manager and build system, `cargo`;
 - A registry for sharing open-source libraries, `crates.io`;
-- An extensive and very complete language documentation, `docs.rs`;
+- A comprehensive language and standard library documentation, `docs.rs`;
 - First-class programming tools for improved development efficiency: a language server, `rust-analyzer`, a linter `clippy`, a code formatter `rustfmt`, etc.

 === HPC use cases

 The accent that Rust puts on performance, safety and concurrency makes the language a fitting candidate for becoming a first-tier choice for HPC applications.
 Its focus on thread safety, in particular, empowers programmers to write fast, robust, and safe code that will be easily maintainable and improvable over its lifetime.
 Rust avoids many of the pitfalls of C++, especially in terms of language complexity, and its modern features and syntax make it a lot easier to work with than Fortran.
 Its adoption into many of the top companies that work in fields related to HPC (Amazon, Google, Microsoft Azure, etc.), and its acceptance as the second language of the Linux kernel helped it gain a lot of traction in low-level, high-performance programming domains.
-Not only is it well suited to writing scientific software that relies on efficient parallelism, Rust also is a formidable language for writing HPC tools, such as profilers, debuggers, or even low-level libraries that power abstractions in higher-level languages (e.g., Python, Julia, etc.).
+Not only is it well suited to writing scientific software that relies on efficient parallelism, Rust is also a formidable language for writing HPC tools, such as profilers, debuggers, or even low-level libraries that power abstractions in higher-level languages (e.g., Python, Julia, etc.).

 == Goals

 #h(1.8em)
-The aim of this internship is to establish an exhaustive state of the art for the capabilities of Rust in writing software for GPU computing.
-The goal is to explore what the language is currently able to natively support, and what are the existing frameworks or libraries for GPGPU programming.
+The aim of this internship is to establish an exhaustive state of the art for the capabilities of Rust in GPU programming.
+The goal is to explore what the language is currently able to natively support, and what are the existing frameworks or libraries for writing GPGPU software.

 There are several crates, e.g., `rayon`, that enable trivial parallelization of code sections for CPU use cases, similar to OpenMP's ease of use in C, C++ and Fortran.
-This library provides parallel implementations of Rust's standard iterators that fully leverage the language thread-safety features, thus guaranteeing the code's correctness, while also unlocking the processor's maximum multi-core performance.
-It also implements automatic work-stealing techniques that help keep the CPU busy, even when the application's load balancing is not perfect.
-We want to investigate if something similar exists for GPU computing, and, if not, to determine what the limitations are, and if it would be possible to implement.
+This library provides parallel implementations of Rust's standard iterators that fully leverage the language thread-safety features.
+Code is guaranteed to be correct at compile time, and unlocks the processor's maximum multi-core performance. `rayon` also implements automatic work-stealing techniques that keep the CPU busy, even when the application's load balancing is not optimal.
+We want to investigate if something similar exists for GPU computing, and, if not, to determine what the limitations would be if we tried to.

 In a secondary stage, we want to assess Rust's ability to keep up with the performance of C and C++ GPGPU programming.
 This comparison would be primarily based on common compute kernels and should aim at evaluating what are the best options for GPU code generation in Rust.

 Finally, we would like to research the limits of Rust for GPU computing by porting parts of real-world CEA applications.
 This work involves evaluating both the effort necessary for such ports, as well as the performance improvements that we can expect for industrial-grade software.